ROSARIO BEACH MARINE LABORATORY

 Costs For Visiting Researchers (2016-17 prices)

-Housing: $1,170 for family housing, $800 for dorm (shared) housing during the eight-week summer session, prorated for other lengths of stay.
+Housing: $1,170 for family housing, $800 for residence hall (shared) housing during the eight-week summer session, prorated for other lengths of stay.

 Food: Researchers housed at Rosario can elect to eat in the cafeteria for $7.75/meal, or can pay $1,010 for the entire eight-week summer session.
 The cafeteria is open only during the summer session.